raphabarzotto/my_MySQL_study/northwind/challenge-05/README.md

 # Challenge 05
-Show all data from `products` table, but from line 4 to 13
+- Show all data from `products` table
+- limit from line 4 to 13